 Shen, W., Darrel Jenerette, G., Wu, J. and H Gardner, R., 2004.
 Evaluating empirical scaling relations of pattern metrics with simulated landscapes.
 Ecography, 27(4), pp.459-469.

-We incorporated just one of these, Wu et al. (2002), to maintain the Short Communications format.
+We incorporated just one of these, Wu et al. (2002), to maintain the Short Communications length requirements.

 This may be a minor point, but the methods and existing sources of burn severity mapping have well-documented limitations that the authors should briefly refer the reader to.
 How "real" are these patterns identified by simple normalized ratios of spectral reflectance band-widths?
 Surely there are some caveats that are worth bringing up, briefly.